HanifCarroll/gym-management-client/README.md

 npm run test:watch
 ```

-Our testing strategy includes:

-- Unit tests for utility functions and hooks
-- Integration tests for complex components
-- End-to-end tests for critical user flows

 ## Component Structure

 The application follows a modular component structure:

 - `src/app`: Next.js 14 App Router pages and layouts
-- `src/core`: Core business logic, entities, and interfaces
+- `src/core`: Core business logic and entities
-- `src/infrastructure`: Implementation of core interfaces, API clients
-- `src/ui/components`: Reusable UI components
-- `src/ui/hooks`: Custom React hooks for shared logic
+- `src/app/ui`: Components, hooks, and contexts specific to React.

 ## State Management

-This application uses a combination of React Query for server state management and local React state (via `useState`
+This application uses a combination of React Query for server state management and local React state (via `useState`)
-and `useReducer`) for UI state.
+for UI state.

-React Query provides:

-- Automatic caching and refetching
-- Easy pagination and infinite scrolling
-- Optimistic updates for a smoother user experience

 ## Styling

 Styling is primarily handled through Material-UI (MUI), which provides a consistent and customizable design system.
-Custom styling is applied using:

-- MUI's `makeStyles` for component-specific styles
-- Global styles in `src/app/globals.css`
-- Tailwind CSS for utility classes and rapid prototyping

 ## Code Quality and Formatting